-Ankle boots or ballet pumps (pumps only for Balls)
+Ankle boots or ballet pumps

-A bonnet/turban/other kind of Regency hat
+A bonnet, turban or other kind of Regency hat

 Chemisette (small garment to fill the space between neckline and neck)